Skip to navigation Skip to content

 Country Kitchen Materials

-When creating your country kitchen, focus on natural materials which won't look too modern including wood, stone and marble.
-If you really want to create the old farmhouse look, use reclaimed wood and metal items and keep any exposed beams or original flooring intact.
+If you really want to create the old farmhouse look, you can use reclaimed wood and metal items and keep any exposed beams or original flooring intact.
+Many country kitchens focus on long-lasting and quality materials, but modern day aesthetics can use these principles as a basis for any type and style of home.

 Kitchen Sink

-The sink is one of the focal points for your kitchen so getting it right is crucial.
 The obvious choice for a country kitchen is a large Belfast sink.
-These give off an impression of timeless quality, style and durability, which is perfect for a country kitchen.
-A white finish is an obvious choice but copper, with it's old fashioned aesthetic, can also be used.
+These give off an impression of timeless quality, style and durability.
+A white finish is an obvious choice but copper, with it's old fashioned aesthetic, has also been a popular choice.

 Kitchen Taps